Cloudbox/autoscan/README.md

 The following daemons are currently provided by Autoscan:

-- Google Drive
+- Google Drive (Bernard)
-- inotify
+- Inotify

 #### Webhooks